turingschool/lesson_plans/ruby_04-apis_and_scalability/ember_data.markdown

 Building a second layer:

-On top of taking notes in Bartleby, we also want to be able to keep track of links—like Pinboard.
-Delicious, or Diigo.
+On top of taking notes in Bartleby, we also want to be able to keep track of links—like Pinboard, Delicious, or Diigo.
 Can you add a second set of routes—a lot like the notes implementation—to keep track of links.

 Can you implement a links functionality on both the Rails and Ember side using some of the techniques we've covered over the last few days?